Wayanad district: Karapuzha Dam

-Karapuzha Dam is considered to be one of the biggest earth dams in India, which has been constructed on the Karapuzha River, a tributary of the Kabini River.
+Karapuzha Dam has been constructed on the Karapuzha River, a tributary of the Kabini River.
 Vazhavatta in Vythiri taluk of Wynad district for providing irrigation to an area of 5580 ha (CCA) say 5600 hectare in Vythiri and Sultan Bathery taluks of Wynad district of Kerala.
 The reservoir has a gross storage capacity of 76.50 M Cum and live storage capacity of 72.00 M Cum.

 Flora and fauna

 The soil and climate of Wayanad are suitable for horticulture on a commercial basis.
 For promoting the cultivation of vegetables and establishing orchards, the Kerala Agricultural University is running a regional Agricultural Research Station at Ambalavayal.

 Elephant, bear and other wild animals from the neighbouring wild life sanctuaries of Karnataka and Tamil Nadu, stray into the Begur forest range and the forests around Muthanga, which is 20 kilometres away from the town of Sultan Bathery.

 Franky's narrow-mouthed frog was recently discovered in Wayanad district.
+The Wayanad laughingthrush is named after this region, but unlike other South Indian laughingthrushes, has a wide distribution through the Western Ghats.

 Demographics

 It is the least populous district in Kerala.
-Unlike the other districts of Kerala, barring Idukki, in Wayanad district, there is no town or village named same as the district (i.e., there is no "Wayanad town").
+Unlike the other districts of Kerala, in Wayanad district, there is no town or village named same as the district (i.e., there is no "Wayanad town").